 Filename-as-Specification

-The root cause is a tool-use ordering issue.
-The agent reads the filename first (in a directory listing, or in a tool call response, or in a patch header), then decides what to write into it.
-If the filename carries no signal, the agent fills the vacuum with a hallucination and commits to it before the file's actual content constrains its behavior.
+The root cause, as far as I can tell, is a tool-use ordering issue.
+The agent reads the filename first, whether in a directory listing, a tool-call response, or a patch header, and then decides what to write into the body.
+If the filename carries no meaningful signal, the agent fills the resulting vacuum with whatever it guesses the file ought to contain, and commits to that guess before the actual content of the file has had a chance to constrain its behavior.

 The anatomy of a FaS filename